Sticky content

-Sticky content refers to content published on a website, which has the purpose of getting users to return to that particular website or hold their attention and get them to spend longer periods of time on this site.
+In web publishing, sticky content is website content with the purpose of encouraging users to return to that particular website, or to hold their attention and spend longer periods of time on the site.
 Webmasters use this method to build up a community of returning visitors to a website.

 Examples are chat rooms, online forums, webmail, Internet games, weather, news and horoscopes.

-Sticky content is also sometimes called sticky tools or sticky gear, and websites featuring sticky content are often referred to as sticky sites.